Maintenance methods

 Purchasing tools

-For a car enthusiast - a mechanic who independently carries out maintenance and repair of a car, even with relatively little work experience, there are several sources for purchasing tools.
-If you intend to carry out only maintenance and minor repairs, then you can limit yourself to purchasing tools that correspond to this level in a retail chain.
-If you plan to carry out serious repair work, then you should purchase a simple set of tools in one of the company stores.
-As a rule, such a set can be purchased at a wholesale price; moreover, special boxes are often supplied with the set.
-Since additional tools may be needed in the future, it is advisable to purchase a box, thus allowing for possible expansion of the set.
-Purchasing tools over time allows the mechanic to avoid large one-time costs and to purchase only those tools that are needed.
+For a car enthusiast - a mechanic who independently performs maintenance and repairs of a car, even with relatively little work experience, there are several sources for purchasing tools.
+If you only plan to perform maintenance and minor repairs, you can limit yourself to purchasing tools that meet this level in a retail network.
+If you are planning to carry out serious repair work, you should purchase a simple set of tools in one of the brand stores.
+As a rule, such a set can be purchased at a wholesale price, moreover, special boxes are often supplied with the set.
+Since additional tools may be needed in the future, it is advisable to purchase a box, thus providing for possible expansion of the set.
+Purchasing tools in stages allows the mechanic to avoid large one-time expenses and to purchase only those tools that are needed.

-Supermarkets and specialty parts stores often offer excellent, high quality tools and accessories at low prices.
+Supermarkets and branded parts stores often offer excellent, high-quality tools and accessories at low prices.

-Remember that you don't have to buy the most expensive tools, but avoid buying the cheapest ones too.
-Beware "profitable" purchases of tools offered in car parks, or sold at car markets from car trunks.
-There are many high-quality tools available for sale at reasonable prices, but you should always try to buy products that meet safety requirements.
-If necessary, consult the owner or manager of the store, (www.monolith.in.ua)
+Remember that you don't have to buy the most expensive tools, but avoid buying the cheapest ones either.
+Beware of "bargain" tool purchases offered in parking lots or sold from car trunks at car markets.
+There are many high quality tools available at reasonable prices, but you should always try to buy products that meet safety requirements.
+If necessary, you should consult the owner or manager of the store, (www.monolith.in.ua)

-Storage and maintenance of proper technical condition of instruments
+Storage and maintenance of proper technical condition of tools

-Having purchased the necessary set of tools, keep it clean and in good condition.
+Once you have purchased the necessary set of tools, keep them clean and in good condition.
 Before storing tools after use, always clean them with a clean, dry cloth to remove dirt, oil and metal particles.
-Never leave them scattered after work.
+Never leave them lying around after work.

-After finishing work in the engine compartment, make sure that all tools and accessories are removed from the hood.
-This will prevent them from being lost during the engine mileage test.
-For tools such as screwdrivers and pliers, a regular shelf on the wall is very convenient.
-Store wrenches and socket wrench heads in a metal box.
-Any measuring instruments, indicators, etc. must be stored in places where they will be protected from damage and corrosion.
+After finishing work in the engine compartment, make sure that all tools and equipment are removed from the hood.
+This will prevent them from being lost during engine testing.
+For tools such as screwdrivers and pliers, a simple shelf on the wall is very convenient.
+Store wrenches and socket heads in a metal box.
+Any measuring instruments, indicators, etc. should be stored in places where they will be protected from damage and corrosion.

-When using tools, take some time to care for them.
-Sooner or later, chips appear on the hammer head, and screwdriver blades become dull.
-Timely treatment with sandpaper or a file will quickly restore the original technical condition of such tools.
+When using tools, take some time to maintain them.
+Sooner or later, the hammer head becomes chipped and the screwdriver blades become dull.
+With timely processing with sandpaper or a file, the original technical condition of such tools will be quickly restored.

-Sometimes the threads of a nut or bolt hole become damaged.
+Sometimes the thread of a nut or bolt hole is damaged.

 As a rule, this occurs due to exceeding the permissible tightening force.

-Wear and damage to threads is a fairly common occurrence, especially when it comes to the threads of parts made of aluminum alloys, since such material is quite soft and quickly wears out due to friction.
+Thread wear and damage is a fairly common occurrence, especially when it comes to threads of parts made from aluminum alloys, since this material is quite soft and wears out quickly due to friction.

-There is usually acceptable thread wear.
-After being driven with a tap or die, it is still capable of fulfilling its purpose.
-One day, the wear of each thread will reach its limit.
+Typically, acceptable thread wear is observed.
+After being run through with a tap or die, it is still capable of fulfilling its intended purpose.
+One day, each thread will reach its wear limit.
 There are three ways to restore worn threads:

 1) Drill a hole, cut a thread of a larger repair size in it and install a bolt, screw or stud of a larger diameter.

-2) Drill a hole and cut a thread in it for the repair bushing, drill a hole in the bushing and cut a thread in it for a bolt of the original size.
-You can also purchase a bushing with an existing threaded hole of the required original size.
-In this case, all that remains is to drill a hole and cut a thread in it for the bushing, then install the bushing using a bolt and locknut.
-After installing the bushing, the locknut and bolt are removed.
+2) Drill a hole and cut a thread in it for the repair sleeve, drill a hole in the sleeve and cut a thread in it for the bolt of the original size.
+It is also possible to purchase a bushing with an existing threaded hole of the required original size.
+In this case, all that remains is to drill a hole and cut a thread in it for the bushing, then install the bushing using a bolt and lock nut.
+After installing the bushing, the lock nut and bolt are removed.

-3) The third restoration method involves the use of a patented thread repair kit «Heli-Coil» or «Slimsert» .
-Use these easy-to-use repair kits to repair damaged through-hole and blind-hole threads.
+3) The third method of restoration involves the use of a patented repair kit for threads "Heli-Coil" or "Slimsert".
+With the help of these easy-to-use repair kits, you can restore damaged threads of through and blind holes.
 They can also be used to cut threads of various diameters.
 Drill a hole and cut a thread in it using the special tap included in the kit.
 Installing the repair kit will ensure the presence of a threaded hole of the required diameter and with the specified thread pitch.

-Regardless of the method used, carry out the work carefully and consistently.
+Regardless of the method you use, work carefully and consistently.
 Carelessness in performing these relatively simple procedures can result in a waste of time and money, as well as possible material damage if an expensive part is destroyed.

 Workplace

 When talking about tools, we should not forget about the workplace.
-If the work being carried out is outside the scope of normal maintenance, then the need to have a suitable workstation is obvious.
+If the work being carried out goes beyond normal maintenance, then the need for a suitable work area is obvious.

 Many car enthusiasts, due to circumstances, are forced to remove the engine or similar units from the car in conditions that are not as favorable as those available in a repair shop.
 Such work should always be carried out indoors or under cover.